v3io/tutorials/README.md

 ## Getting-Started Tutorial

-Start out by running the getting-started tutorial to familiarize yourself with the platform and experience firsthand some of its main capabilities.
+Start out by running the Quick Start tutorial to familiarize yourself with the platform and experience firsthand some of its main capabilities.

 <a href="https://docs.mlrun.org/en/stable/tutorials/01-mlrun-basics.html"><img src="./assets/images/view-tutorial-button.png" alt="View tutorial"/></a>